 And, this is ultimately what your judge archetype teaches you.
 That the only person who can reject you is you.

 The judge is all about helping you to learn about acceptance, forgiveness and love.
 For yourself and then for others.

 Have you ever woken up at 2 a.m. thinking, "Why was I so stupid?
 "Why did I do this or Why did I say that?"
 "What was I thinking ..."
 This is the voice of your Judge.

 We often punish ourselves over and over for the same mistake, which sets a belief deep in your sub-conscious that you are not worthy or capable.

 We are the only animal that punishes ourselves over and over and over for a mistake.
 If a lion is chasing an antelope and misses it, does it brood and say to itself, over and over, 'You are such an idiot how could you miss that'.
 Of course not - the lion simply goes, 'Where's the next antelope!'
 Unfortunately, humans tend to have a bad habit of replaying our mistakes over and over.

 You must look at your mistakes, but rather than wasting energy scolding yourself, your focus must be to learn from your mistakes and on what you are going to do differently next time.

 Unfortunately, many people are unaware of the influence and control the judge exerts over them, and when unchecked the damage it can do.

-Like all archetypes most of these conversations and reactions happen deep in your sub-conscious, and when you don't learn how to manage the Judge's criticism it can cost you dearly and lower your performance.
+Like all archetypes, most of these conversations and reactions happen deep in your sub-conscious.
+When you don't learn how to manage the Judge's criticism it can cost you dearly and lower your performance.